Agentic Harness for Real-World Compilers: Introduction

 \section{Introduction}

 Compilers serve as the foundational infrastructure for modern computing.
 They translate source code into efficient machine instructions.
-Virtually every piece of software relies on them for correct compilation and performance optimization, ranging from low-level OS kernels, machine learning (ML) frameworks, to high-level web applications and ML models.
-Therefore, it is critical to repair and maintain compilers as soon as any issues arise.
+Virtually every piece of software, ranging from low-level OS kernels, machine learning (ML) frameworks, to high-level web applications and ML models, relies on them for correct compilation and performance optimization.
+Hence, it is critical to repair and maintain compilers as soon as any issues arise.
 Recent advances in large language models (LLMs) present great potential in this direction~\cite{sweagent,crashfixer}.

 However, unlike common software, compilers represent a unique category of large-scale, complex software systems.
-On one hand, compiler bugs are challenging to address.
-Common software bugs, such as \Cref{fig:django-issue-example}, typically include natural language descriptions to aid developers' understanding.
-Nevertheless, such descriptive information is absent in compiler bugs, complicating diagnosis and repair: \begin{itemize} \item Compiler \emph{crash} bugs, such as \Cref{fig:llvm-crash-example}, come with a test case \code{@test()}, also known as a \emph{reproducer} in compiler engineering, and a stack trace to pinpoint where the compiler crashes while compiling the reproducer.
+Their internal complexity, marked by sophisticated intermediate representation (IR) and numerous optimizations, renders them exceptionally challenging to maintain and repair.
+Common software bugs, such as \Cref{fig:django-issue-example}, typically include natural language descriptions to aid developers' understanding, but such descriptive information is absent in compiler bugs, complicating diagnosis and repair: \begin{itemize} \item Compiler \emph{crash} bugs (\Cref{fig:llvm-crash-example}), come with a test case \code{@test()} (known as a \emph{reproducer} in compiler engineering) and a stack trace that pinpoints where the compiler crashes while compiling the reproducer.